wackou/pyinfra/docs/inventory-data.rst

         ("db-1.net", {"install_postgres": True}),
     ]

-This can then be used in operations files:
+This data can then be used in operations:

 .. code:: python